-The two-way gender X objective performance interactions as a set explained a significant amount of incremental variance in the dependent variable (R^2 = .07, p < .01) providing preliminary support for hypothesis 1.
-Inspection of the individual regression weights showed that the physician accessibility X gender and physician quality X gender interactions were significant (p < .05).
+interactions as a set explained a significant amount of incremental variance in the dependent variable ($R^2=.07,\,p<.01$), providing preliminary support for Hypothesis 1.
+Inspection of the individual regression weights showed that the physician accessibility by gender and physician quality by gender interactions were significant (p<.05).
 We probed the pattern of the interaction by examining the simple slope of the objective performance measures for male and female physicians (Aiken & West, 1991).
-The results of this analysis are shown graphically in Figure 2.
+Figure 2 graphically shows the results of this analysis.